gizmo-platform/gizmo-platform.github.io/src/fms/hard-mode.md

 $ sudo ip link set bootstrap0 up
 ```

+> [!DANGER] Pitfall
+>
+> All of the following command that are involved in bootstrapping the
+> network need to be run as the `_gizmo` user which owns all of the
+> system directories related to the Gizmo FMS.
+Pay careful attention
+> and note that all of these commands are run with `sudo` to change
+> the active user the command runs as.

 Now extract the terraform source files to disk:

 ```
-$ gizmo fms net bootstrap --skip-apply
+$ sudo -u _gizmo gizmo fms net bootstrap --skip-apply
 ```

-This will put a terraform workspace at `~/.netstate` which is where
+This will put a terraform workspace at `/var/lib/gizmo/.netstate`
-we'll run the next several commands from.
-At this point you can
+which is where we'll run the next several commands from.
+At this
-connect an Ethernet cable between the FMS workstation and port 2 on
+point you can connect an Ethernet cable between the FMS workstation
-the scoring box, power it on, and wait for it to boot.
+and port 2 on the scoring box, power it on, and wait for it to boot.

 > [!NOTE]
 >
-> During normal operation `~/.netstate` still exists.
-This special
+> During normal operation `/var/lib/gizmo/.netstate` still exists.
-> directory holds all of the stateful data that is related to the FMS,
+> This special directory holds all of the stateful data that is
-> and is the directory that would have to be synchronized to a second
+> related to the FMS, and is the directory that would have to be
-> machine to make the FMS highly available.
+> synchronized to a second machine to make the FMS highly available.

-After the hEX is booted, we're ready to apply configuration.
-We could
+After the scoring box is booted, we're ready to apply configuration.
-wait several minutes to see if it boots, or we could use the same
+We could wait several minutes to see if it boots, or we could use the
-check that the bootstrap command uses:
+same check that the bootstrap command uses:

 ```
 $ sudo xbps-install -y curl
 $ export GIZMO_AUTO_PASS=$(gizmo fms net credential auto)
-$ curl -k --user "gizmo-fms:$GIZMO_AUTO_PASS" https://100.64.1.1/rest/system/identity
+$ curl -k --user "gizmo-fms:$GIZMO_AUTO_PASS" http://100.64.1.1/rest/system/identity
 ```

-Once that command returns the valid JSON and does not return a
+Once the last command returns the valid JSON and does not return a
 connection error, its time to proceed to configuring the terraform.
 Change directories to the netstate directory, then initialize
 terraform.

 ```
+$ sudo -u _gizmo
-$ cd ~/.netstate
+$ cd /var/lib/gizmo/.netstate
 $ terraform init
 ```